-Deloitte AG, Zurich, Switzerland has been appointed as statutory auditor to Glencore International AG.
+Deloitte AG, Zurich, Switzerland has been appointed as statutory auditor to Glencore International AG for the financial years ended December 31, 2013 and December 31, 2012.

 Financial Statements

 Glencore International AG prepares annual non-consolidated audited financial statements in accordance with Swiss Generally Accepted Accounting Principles ("Swiss GAAP") only.
 Any such financial statements may be obtained at the specified offices of the Paying Agents during normal business hours for at least two financial years.